Office of Admission and Financial Aid

 Roski School of Art and Design (BFA and B.A.)
-The Roski section of the USC Supplement to the Common Application and slide portfolios are required of all applicants to the BFA and B.A.
+The Roski section of the USC Writing Supplement and portfolios are required of all applicants to the BFA and B.A.
 (Studio Arts) programs.
 Applicants may contact the USC Roski School of Art and Design, Watt Hall 104, Los Angeles, CA 90089-0292, (213) 740-2787, for questions about applications and required supplementary materials.

 Marshall School of Business Students may be admitted as incoming first-year students, as USC undergraduates transferring from another major or as students transferring from another college or university.
 Transfer students will be considered for admission to the Marshall School of Business once they have completed the prerequisite college writing and business calculus courses.
 Students should contact the Marshall School for a detailed list of equivalent courses.
 For further information, write or call the USC Marshall School of Business, Office of Undergraduate Admission, Los Angeles, CA 90089-0805, (213) 740-8885, send email to email@example.com or refer to marshall.usc.edu.

-School of Cinematic Arts (Animation and Digital Arts, Critical Studies, Interactive Entertainment, Film and Television Production, and Writing for Screen and Television) Supplemental materials are due December 1.
+School of Cinematic Arts (Animation and Digital Arts, Critical Studies, Film and Television Production, Interactive Entertainment, Media Arts and Practice, and Writing for Screen and Television) Supplemental materials are due December 1.
 Transfer students applying to the writing program should note that the core curriculum takes four years to complete.
 For specific instructions on applications and required supplementary material, contact the USC School of Cinematic Arts, Student Affairs Office, Los Angeles, CA 90089-2211, (213) 740-8358, email firstname.lastname@example.org or visit cinema.usc.edu.

-Annenberg School for Communication and Journalism (includes majors in broadcast journalism, print journalism and public relations) All applicants to the Journalism and Public Relations programs must submit a one-page statement of intent explaining their reasons for pursuing an education and a career in journalism or public relations.
+Annenberg School for Communication and Journalism (communication, broadcast and digital journalism, print and digital journalism and public relations) All applicants to the Journalism and Public Relations programs must include a statement of intent explaining their reasons for pursuing an education and a career in journalism or public relations.
 Statements are read with great attention to commitment and literacy.
 For more information, contact the USC Annenberg School for Communication and Journalism, Recruitment Office, Los Angeles, CA 90089-0281, (213) 821-0770, email email@example.com or visit annenberg.usc.edu.

 School of Dramatic Arts (BFA and B.A.)
-All first-year and transfer applicants must complete the School of Dramatic Arts section of the USC Supplement to the Common Application.
+All first-year and transfer applicants must complete the School of Dramatic Arts section of the USC Writing Supplement.
 The deadline for all first-year and transfer applicants to BFA programs is December 1.
 B.A. applicants can apply by the regular first-year and transfer deadlines.
 An audition/interview is required for admission to the BFA program; applicants will be notified of the dates and locations for auditions and interviews after the departmental application is received.
 Additional information is available by calling (213) 740-1286 or visiting dramaticarts.usc.edu.

-Division of Occupational Science and Occupational Therapy Students may apply as early as their first year, but no later than their junior year.
+Division of Occupational Science and Occupational Therapy This program accepts applications from first-year students only.
 Students should indicate their interest as soon as possible to receive proper academic advisement.
 Contact the division to schedule an appointment with an undergraduate adviser.
 For information about admission criteria, program course sequence and application procedures, visit usc.edu/ot.
 Alternatively, write or call the USC Division of Occupational Science and Occupational Therapy at 1540 Alcazar Street, Los Angeles, CA 90089-9003, (866) 385-4250.